 Kids First For Kids!

-Kids First for Kids! is a support group for kids in grades four through nine whose families are experiencing a separation, divorce or difficult post-separation time.
+Kids First for Kids! is a support group for kids in grades three through nine whose families are experiencing a separation, divorce or difficult post-separation time.
 Attendees receive an activity kit in advance and participate online as a group.

 This young girl's story is about life changes following her parent's divorce and how she adjusted.
 Read Story